apulverizer/recipes/_recipes/crockpot-chili.md

 directions:
-- Cook and stir beff, onion, pepper, and garlic in skillet until browned.
+- Cook and stir beef, onion, pepper, and garlic in skillet until browned.
 Transfer to crockpot.
 - Add all other ingredients
 - Cook on Low for 8-10 hours or high for 4-5 hours